Print this page

 active learning: In predictive coding, a method to more rapidly refine and improve a predictive model by having the software actively select which training documents to add to a model’s training set.
 Thus, human reviewers review and mark only those training documents that are likely to significantly improve the predictive model’s training.

-advanced search: The search functionality in Ringtail that allows you to search all aspects of a database, including fields, redactions, highlights, notes, and productions.
+advanced search: The search functionality in the application that allows you to search all aspects of a database, including fields, redactions, highlights, notes, and productions.
 You can save the search parameters to use as validation criteria; see also validation criteria.

-analysis: A Ringtail process that identifies the concepts in a document.
+analysis: An application process that identifies the concepts in a document.

 annotation: A note, redaction, or highlight made to a document.